missione/community-starter-kit/README.md

 # welcome bot: A Probot App

 DESCRIPTION PLACEHOLDER
+hi this is mona git probot

 ## What it does

 FEATURES PLACEHOLDER
+it will help you getting started
 ## Getting started

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: